OfirW3/OFirewall/README.md

 ---

 ## **Running the Program (With Test Setup)**
-The program's entry point is in the main function which is inside filter.c The main function makes test for the project by allowing the veth-server receive packets from client-veth and send packets to client-veth and drop every other packets that host receives or sends.
+The program's entry point is in the main function which is inside filter.c.
+The main function makes test for the project by allowing the veth-server receive packets from client-veth and send packets to client-veth and drop every other packets that host receives or sends.

 In order to run the project there are some makefile commands for running and testing the filter binary.